humanmade/bulk-lighthouse/README.md

 ## Caveats

 * Pages being tested must be publicly accessible.
 If authentication is enabled, it is recommended to use searchParams can be used to append a search parameter to the tested page URL that could be used to bypass this.
+* Page Caching.
+Often full pages are cached for a short period of time, and it can introduce significant varance in results depending on whether you hit a cached page or not.
+To avoid this, this library actually makes a pre-flight request to prime the cache of any page being tested.
+The downside of this is that this tool will only test front end performance, and real world performance may well be different from this if cache hit rates are low.
 * Note that lighthouse test results can vary.
 They vary between runs, and the results you get from a single lighthouse test will vary from data provided by Chrome User Experience Reports.